roxmer/bibbox-documentation/docs/installation.md

 * Add new Network Interface with vagrant (todo)

 ### 5b.3) Install DNSCchef
-* Download the DNSCchef tool <https://thesprawl.org/media/projects/dnschef-0.3.zip> (Depending on your browser you have to confirm the certificate or add the certificate to an exception list)
+* Download the DNSChef tool <https://thesprawl.org/media/projects/dnschef-0.3.zip> (Depending on your browser you have to confirm the certificate or add the certificate to an exception list).
 * Unzip the folder
-* Create a file called **bibbox.ini**, replace the **bibbox.local.domain** with the **bibboxbaseurl** you selected and the ip address **10.128.10.47** with the IP your VM is accessible. (see for local system section above)
+* Create a file called **bibbox.ini**, replace the **bibbox.local.domain** with the **bibboxbaseurl** you selected and the ip address **192.168.10.10** with the IP your VM is accessible. (see for local system section above)

-        [A] # Queries for IPv4 address records *.bibbox.local.domain=10.128.10.47
+        [A] # Queries for IPv4 address records *.bibbox.local.domain=192.168.10.10

-* Run: **sudo ./dnschef.py --file bibbox.ini -q** in the folder
+* Run: **sudo python dnschef.py --file bibbox.ini -q** in the folder
-    * If you get an error like:
+    * If you get an error similar to this:

             Traceback (most recent call last):
-            File "./dnschef.py", line 39, in <module>
+            File "dnschef.py", line 39, in <module>
             from dnslib import *
             ImportError: No module named dnslib

-        you need to add the required modules to your system: `sudo pip install dnslib`
+        you need to add the required modules to your system: `sudo pip install dnslib`.
+(Could also be **IPy** or another module)
-    * Change your DNS Server to access the local configured dnschef (127.0.0.1)
+    * Also change your DNS Server to access the locally configured DNSChef (127.0.0.1)!
+(You temporarily lose internet access in this process, but the connection will be back as soon as you run DNSChef)

         MAC: